kamanashisroy/roopkotha/README.md

 You need to create a project directory for all the associated projects.
 Then you need to decompress the projects in this directory.

 Suppose you are in 'a' directory.
-Then you need to uncompress aroop,shotodol,onubodh,roopkotha in a directory.
+Then you need to decompress aroop,shotodol,onubodh,roopkotha in a directory.
 If you are in linux, then putting 'ls' command in shell looks like this,

 ```